Open Source ยท v1

 - agent: support-bot

-roles: [sql-readonly, support-agent]
+roles: [sql-readonly, github-guard]

 scopes: [support, customer_data] # can't touch billing or code